-- i.
-If an Oral supplemental is aranted, the student may choose to decline the offer. - ii.
-The Oral Supplemental, which will be of a minimum length of one hour, will be held as soon as possible after the previous examination.
-The student must contact the Department concerned immediately so that arrangements may be made for the Oral. - iii.
-The Oral Examination will concern the course as a whole, and not be restricted to the questions set in the examination which the student did. - iv.
-If the examination is passed, the student cannot be awarded a grade higher than 'C' and this grade will replace that previously gained for the entire evaluation in that - If the student fails the Oral, he/she will not have the right of appeal or review. - vi.
-A student will be allowed only one Oral Supplemental Examination for any one course.
+- (i) If an Oral supplemental is granted, the student may choose to decline the offer. - (ii) The Oral Supplemental, which will be of a minimum length of one hour, will be held as soon as possible after the previous examination.
+The student must contact the Department concerned immediately so that arrangements may be made for the Oral. - (iii) The Oral Examination will concern the course as a whole, and not be restricted to the questions set in the examination which the student did. - (iv) If the examination is passed, the student cannot be awarded a grade higher than 'C' and this grade will replace that previously gained for the entire evaluation in that course. - (v) If the student fails the Oral, he/she will not have the right of appeal or review. - (vi) A student will be allowed only one Oral Supplemental Examination for any one course.

-16. MEDICAL CERTIFICATES (See also University Examination Regulations)
+18. MEDICAL CERTIFICATES (See also University Examination Regulations)

-Students who submit medical certificates as an excuse for absence from examinations should note that although each student is free to visit his/her private physician he/she is required, for the purpose of securing exemption from examinations, including coursework, to comply with the followina:
+Students who submit medical certificates as an excuse for absence from examinations should note that although each student is free to visit his/her private physician he/she is required, for the purpose of securing exemption from examinations, including coursework, to comply with the following:

-- To be examined by a medical practitioner from the University's panel of doctors; - ii.
-In the event of illness being so acute that the student cannot subscribe to (i) above, he/she should obtain a medical certificate from his/her private physician and in addition the physician should be required to supply the University Student Medical Officer with the reasons for the student's absence from the examinations: and - Ensure that the report is submitted to the University Student Medical Officer. iii.
+- (i) To be examined by a medical practitioner from the University's panel of doctors; - (ii) In the event of illness being so acute that the student cannot subscribe to (i) above, he/she should obtain a medical certificate from his/her private physician and in addition the physician should be required to supply the University Student Medical Officer with the reasons for the student's absence from the examinations; and - (iii) Ensure that the report is submitted to the University Student Medical Officer.

-17. AEGROTAT DEGREE (See also University Examination Regulations)
+19. AEGROTAT DEGREE (See also University Examination Regulations)